 Council complies with NSW Office of Water guidelines having access charges independent of land value.
 Residential assessments are levied a uniform cost-reflective access charge.
 The guidelines require the business access charge to be based on the ratio of meter size cross sectional area, as is the case with water access charge.
-Council introduced this method for the determination of the business access charge in the 2009/2010 financial year and the increase in charge is being phased in over 3 years.
-The same consumption factor used for the water access charge calculation is applied.
 Business assessments also incur a uniform sewer usage charge per kL (refer to Sewer Usage and Trade Waste Charges).